How to Negotiate in Sales: 7 Rules That Win the Deal

 Yet, as a sales professional, no matter your industry, product, service, or the complexity of your sale, you are going to have to negotiate with stakeholders.

 Though context matters, there are seven rules of sales negotiation common to all sales situations that will guide you on your journey to mastering sales negotiation skills.
-These rules are the foundation for the lessons in my new book, INKED.
+These rules are the foundation for the lessons in my book, Inked: The Ultimate Guide to Powerful Closing and Negotiation Tactics that Unlock YES and Seal the Deal

 I promise that when you internalize these rules and play by them, you will become a more effective negotiator, you will bring home more profitable accounts for your company, and your income will grow.